-A student without a medical exemption who refuses to wear a mask should be refused entry or asked to leave a room/lecture hall.
-Any such refusal should also be referred promptly to management of the HEI and the LWR so advised.
+A student/learner without a medical exemption who refuses to wear a mask should be refused entry or asked to leave a room.
+Any such refusal should also be referred promptly to management of the centre/college and the LWR so advised.
 It would also be advisable and prudent for a member who has had to refuse entry (to a student) to report the incident to the Branch Officers of the TUI.

-If there is a continued refusal by a student to wear the mask or leave the class the lecturer should end the class and report to management that the class had to be abandoned for health and safety reasons.
+If there is a continued refusal by a student/learner to wear the mask or leave the class the staff member should end the class and report to management that the class had to be abandoned for health and safety reasons.